idank/holykeebs-docs/guides/keyboard/index.md

 ## Getting Started

 This guide will walk you through building and flashing a keyboard from start to finish.
+Even though this guide might seem long, don't let that deter you: building a keyboard is an extremely fun and rewarding project.

 Depending on how you configured your purchase, some of the steps may have been done for you and can be skipped.